-Get your first provisional driving licence for a moped, motorbike or car from DVLA online.
+Get your first provisional driving licence for a car, motorbike, moped or other vehicle from DVLA online.
+To apply you must:

 - be at least 15 years and 9 months old

 - be able to read a number plate from 20 metres away

 - have been given permission to live in Great Britain (England, Scotland and Wales) for at least 185 days

 If you already have a provisional licence you can: